-The main difference between rowing and sculling is that in sweep rowing, each person holds one oar with both hands.
-While in sculling, every rower holds two oars (one oar in each hand).
+The main difference between rowing and sculling is pretty simple: in sweep rowing, each person holds one oar with both hands.
+In sculling, every rower holds two oars (one oar in each hand).

 Rowing

 Sweep rowing is when athletes use one oar to propel a boat in the water.
-Both the hands are on that one oar.
-And because every rower holds only one oar, in sweep rowing, there should be an even number of persons on the boat (that is in pairs) to move the boat straight with equal force involved on each side.
+Both hands are on that one oar.
+And because every rower holds only one oar, in sweep rowing, there should be an even number of people on the boat (that is, in pairs) to move the boat straight with equal force on each side.

 Sculling

-Sculling is a superb workout because it affects all your major muscle groups like your arms, legs, and back.
+Sculling is a superb workout because it works all your major muscle groups like your arms, legs, and back.
 However, sculling is mainly for the outdoors.

-Sculling on the actual water is quite hard as the boats are narrow, and it is quite hard to keep your balance.
-If this method is not for you, there are a lot of sculling machines that can provide you with the same benefits without having to be on the water.
+Sculling on actual water is quite hard as the boats are narrow, and it’s tricky to keep your balance.
+If this method isn’t for you, there are lots of sculling machines that can give you the same benefits without having to be on the water.
 Sculling, like rowing, is an extremely effective exercise.

 🔗 Convinced?
 Here are my top recommended rowing machines to buy